Mahniba/Mahniba/README.md

 ###

 <h2 align="left">About me</h2>
 I'm an aspiring data scientist with a keen interest in cloud computing (AWS) and technical writing.
 I'm currently building my skills in data analysis, Python, and cloud infrastructure while documenting my learning journey.
-I enjoy turning complex concepts into clear, accessible content and aim to contribute to open-source and educational projects.
+I enjoy turning complex concepts into clear, accessible content and aim to contribute to open-source and problem solving projects.

 <h2 align="left">I code with</h2>